June, 2019 Data Tables:

 Source Data: Benefits and Services data were pulled using IBM Corporation, Truven Health Analytics LLC, Advantage Suite®, Adhoc Report Writer.
 Enrollment and demographic information were derived from the SC Medicaid Management Information System (MMIS).
 Note: After the implementation of the Affordable Care Act, changes in the way race information is collected and reported in the system have resulted in a greater proportion of missing race and county demographic information during recent years.

-Enrollment Notes: These data are current as of May 15, 2018 and have been separated into two categories, full and limited benefits.
+Enrollment Notes: These data are current as of December 31, 2018 and have been separated into two categories, full and limited benefits.
+Numbers may vary based on data processing date.
 To minimize duplication, Medicaid enrollment numbers are reported as of the last month of the fiscal year.
 Duplication may still exist; as such, do not sum subtotals to obtain total membership.
 Due to recent changes in the SC Medicaid managed care program, the presentation of data is as of 2013.
 Eligibility definitions may shift from year to year, accounting for differences in current data to archived.

-Benefits & Services Notes: These data are current as of May 15, 2018 and represent claims paid through April 30, 2018.
+Benefits & Services Notes: These data are current as of April 15, 2019 and represent claims paid through March 31, 2019.
+Numbers may vary based on data processing date.
 The year represents data for the state fiscal year (July 1 – June 30).
 These data do not account for 90 days of retroactive eligibility.
 Although generally administrative claims or enrollment data is of high quality, some issues with these data may exist due to miscoding or misclassification.
 Aggregate totals by demographics may not match overall totals due to confidentiality rules being applied, missing values, or the fact that some members may be represented in more than one category in a single fiscal year, such as having lived in two counties.

 Confidentiality Rules: Benefits and services data with a value of less than 10 do not provide sufficient information to ensure the health information privacy of SC DHHS Medicaid clients; therefore, these data were rolled up to 10.